kastixx/vpn-ws/README.md

 The uwsgi protocol supports a raw form of channel selections using 2 bytes of its header.
 Thos bytes are called "modifiers".
-By setting the modifier1 to '1' (by default modifiers are set to 0) you will tell the vpn-ws server to show the JSON control interface.
+By setting the modifier1 to '1' (by default modifiers are set to 0) you will tell the vpn443 server to show the JSON control interface.
 This is a simple way for monitoring the server and for kicking out clients.